Flowers for Cutting

 by Diane Linsley

 For some people, the whole point of gardening is to grow cut flowers, either for their own enjoyment or for a business.
 In general, any flower with a long stem and a long vase life can be used.
 But some flowers are better for cutting than others.
 To start with, here are some tips for cutting flowers.
-Or you can scroll down for a list of annual and perennial flowers for cutting.

 Extending the Vase Life of Cut Flowers